karen-firmo/Karen-Firmo/README.md

 - 👯 I'm looking to collaborate on social impact projects

-- 💻 Working to face all the challenges that lie ahead.
+- 💻 Working to face all the challenges  que tenho pela fernte.